cloudflare/terraform-provider-cloudflare/website/docs/index.html.markdown

 Cloudflare.
 The provider needs to be configured with the proper credentials before it can be used.

+Use the navigation to the left to read about the available resources.

+## Getting Started

-> **Hands-on:** Try the [Host a Static Website with S3 and Cloudflare](https://learn.hashicorp.com/tutorials/terraform/provider-release-publish?utm_source=WEBSITE&utm_medium=WEB_IO&utm_offer=ARTICLE_PAGE&utm_content=DOCS) tutorial on HashiCorp Learn.
+Try the [Host a Static Website with S3 and Cloudflare](https://learn.hashicorp.com/tutorials/terraform/provider-release-publish?utm_source=WEBSITE&utm_medium=WEB_IO&utm_offer=ARTICLE_PAGE&utm_content=DOCS) tutorial on HashiCorp Learn.
 In this tutorial, you will set up a static website using AWS S3 as an object store and Cloudflare for DNS, SSL and CDN, then create Cloudflare page rules to always redirect HTTPS and temporarily redirect certain paths.

-Use the navigation to the left to read about the available resources.

 ## Example Usage